Onheiron/PY-birds-vs-bats/README.md

   - Power: affects multiple lanes (±2 lanes).
 Can bounce falling birds or trigger rising birds' powers.

 - Purple (speed 3)
-  - Power: special interactions with obstacles/bats (useful for tile control).
+  - Knows no fear.

 - Grey (speed 2)
   - Auto-bounce on floor (helps keep lanes active).
 Does not die on floor like other birds.

 - PATCHWORK (speed 3)
-  - Visual-only special: per-character colored sprite.
-Counts for adjacency synergies like other colors.
+  - Triggers synergy effects of all other colors.

 - GOLD (speed 6)
   - High-scoring special bird.
 Scores larger passive points each frame when alive.